 - Ability to work well as a team and perform calculations well

-A Recommended Degree Course Progression is available for additional information to accompany the Advising Worksheet.
+A Recommended Degree Course Progression is available for additional information.

 - Please be sure to check the courses required for your final degree at the four-year institution you plan to attend after finishing at CWI.
 It is absolutely imperative that you know which classes are required to obtain a bachelor’s degree at that institution.